 A Brief History of the Blue Swallow Motel from the National Park Service Website

 The story of the Blue Swallow Motel began when Carpenter W.A.
 Huggins purchased lots on March 29th, 1939 and began construction.
-The Blue Swallow Court, as it was originally called, opened with ten rooms in 1941, and Mr. Huggins operated both the motor court and a cafe on the site.
+The Blue Swallow Court, as it was originally called, was open and operating with ten rooms in 1941.
+Mr. and Mrs. Huggins operated both the motor court and a cafe on the site.
 Ted Jones, a prominent eastern New Mexico rancher, was the first long-term owner/operator.
 Facing Route 66, the Blue Swallow offers access to motorists from both the highway and a side street.
 The motel has an L-shaped plan and consists of 12 units (two more were added in 1950-51) with a centrally-located office and manager’s residence.
 Garage units, some with original wood overhead doors, are located between the sleeping units.
 With its pink stucco walls decorated with shell designs and a stepped parapet, the façade reflects a modest use of the Southwest Vernacular style of architecture.

 When Mr. Jones and his wife died in the 1950s, Lillian Redman and her husband bought the Blue Swallow and successfully operated it, modernizing by installing a new, larger neon sign, and using the more up-to-date term, “Motel”.
 From the start, the Redmans put their customers first.
 When guests didn’t have enough money for a room, the Redmans accepted personal belongings in trade or provided the room for free.
 Ms. Redman and the Blue Swallow became icons of Route 66 folklore.
 She described the special and close connection she had with the Route 66 motorists who came in each night this way.
 “I end up traveling the highway in my heart with whoever stops here for the night.”